 Fees, Permits, and Reservations

 The general public does not need to pay entrance fees for any recreational activities at including hiking or picnicking.
-However, reservations are needed for the group picnic area.
-Please call (208) 843-7009 or email us to request your reservation.
+However, reservations are needed for the group picnic area in some cases.
+Please call (208) 843-7001 or email us to request your reservation.

 School and Tour Groups

 Primary, secondary, and home-school teachers interested in educational programs can visit our education page for more details about what the park offers.
-Other groups, including Road Scholar, scout troops, etc.., who would like to interact with a park ranger should contact us ahead of time by calling (208) 843-7009 or email us.
+Other groups, including Road Scholar, scout troops, etc. should contact us ahead of time by calling (208) 843-7001 or email us.

 First Amendment Activities